pnp/blog/content_to_be_cleaned/microsoft-365-pnp-community-june-2021-update.md

 month.
 We welcome all scripts on Microsoft 365 automation to this centralized repository, targeted to help to manage and automate day-to-day operations.
-If you have any existing scripts which you\'d be willing to share with others - please submit a pull request or contact the PnP team members to get started on getting more closely involved on this initiative.
+If you have any existing scripts which you'd be willing to share with others - please submit a pull request or contact the PnP team members to get started on getting more closely involved on this initiative.
 -   Microsoft 365 Script Samples - <https://aka.ms/script-samples>